tbreslein/sest/README.md

 ## Requirements

-You need a fully `C99` compliant compiler, no further dependencies.
+You need a partially`C23` compliant compiler, no further dependencies.
+The important standard feature you need is empty initializers.
 I explicitly tested these setups:

 - MacOS using `GCC 14` and `Apple Clang 15`